Samsung/tizen-docs/docs/application/dotnet/tutorials/sec-privileges.md

 Tizen application privileges are loosely bound to APIs, so most of the privileges can be identified by the APIs that the application calls.
-However, there are some privileges that are not coupled with the Tizen APIs.
+However, there are some privileges that are not coupled with Tizen APIs.
 To allow easy identification, those privileges are mapped to corresponding system resources that are similar to other privileges.